dmitry9888/falcon-desktop/README.md

-# falcon-desktop – UI
+# Falcon-desktop – UI

 ![UI Preview](preview.gif)

-> *"falcon is an open source project that aims to restore the balance of privacy on the internet."*
+> *"Falcon is an open source project that aims to restore the balance of privacy on the internet."*

 We provide a decentralized privacy platform with a suite of tools to enhance your online privacy: